-Zoo nutritionists must have excellent communication skills, leadership ability, and strong organizational skills.
+Zoo nutritionists must have excellent communication skills, leadership abilities, and strong organizational skills.
 Record keeping is a critical element of this position, so the candidate should be extremely detail oriented.
 Computer literacy is also very important, as most record keeping and nutritional analysis are managed digitally.

 Compensation for professionals in this role can vary widely based on the nutritionist’s level of education, years of experience, and the funding available to the zoo where they work.